FactomProject/factomd-authority-toolkit/README.update.md

 If N<sub>A</sub> and N<sub>B</sub> are both the same identity, they will both try to perform as an authority, however the network does not allow 2 nodes to share an identity.
 Both N<sub>A</sub> and N<sub>B</sub> will detect that aswell, and commit seppuku by crashing.
 This does mean that if you fail the brainswap, your nodes will go offline.

 From the network point of view, an identity is online as long as it continues to sign messags on the network.
 By doing a brainswap on a block boundary, N<sub>A</sub> will sign messages for the identity at the  `< height`, and N<sub>B</sub> will sign all messages `> height`.
 From a network point of view, the identity is continously signing messages, and never goes offline.
-This does stregth the notion that an identity and node are not necessarily the same thing.
+This does strengthen the notion that an identity and node are not necessarily the same thing.

+### 2. Updating factomd docker container

+When updating the factomd docker container you will need to know the `docker run ...` command used to start the container.
+The default run command for mainnet can be found [here](README.md#from-the-docker-cli-recommended-and-better-tested).

+The simpliest way to update, is to stop factomd, remove the container, then choose the new image when using `docker run...`

+1. Stop factomd container : `docker stop factomd`
+2. Remove the container  : `docker rm factomd`
+3. Start the new, updated image : `docker run ..dockerflags.. factominc/factomd:v#.#.#-alpine ..factomdflags..` replacing `#.#.#` with the newest version.